 The model indicates that this strategy will work.
 Expenses will be increased by the new amount of interest expense, but the offset is a steep decline in equity, which increases the return on equity.
 An additional issue to be investigated is whether the company's cash flows are stable enough to support this extra level of debt.

-The type of financial engineering described in the example to improve the return on net worth should be periodically re-examined, to account for any changes in the underlying fundamentals of the business.
+The type of financial engineering described in the example to improve the return on equity should be periodically re-examined, to account for any changes in the underlying fundamentals of the business.